esabitova/aws-digito-artifacts-gameday/README.md

   as a KEY=VALUE pair.
 In which case:\n
   KEY - is cloud formation template name (with no extension), template name should be unique\n
-  VALUE - is number of template cloud formation stack copies should be presented before test execution\n
+  VALUE - is a map of resource type and pool size (we can use same template for different resource types).
+For example:
+  - TemplateA={ON_DEMAND:3, DEDICATED:2}
+  - TemplateB={ON_DEMAND:3}

-  NOTE: For SSM 'ASSUME_ROLE' templates we don't need to specify pool size, it is using default\n
+  NOTE: For 'ASSUME_ROLE' and 'DEDICATED' templates we don't need to specify pool size, it is using default\n
   (multiple SSM documents can use same role at the same time)
 """
 pool_size = dict(
    # In case if template name is not listed default pool size applied
    default=1,
    # The pool size configuration for RdsAuroraFailoverTestTemplate.yml
-   # (file name with no extension)
-   RdsAuroraFailoverTestTemplate=5
+   RdsAuroraFailoverTestTemplate={ResourceModel.Type.ON_DEMAND: 4},
+   # The pool size configuration for RdsAuroraWithBacktrackTemplate.yml
+   RdsAuroraWithBacktrackTemplate={ResourceModel.Type.ON_DEMAND: 1, ResourceModel.Type.DEDICATED: 2},
 )
 ```
 <b>File location:</b> .../AwsDigitoArtifactsGameday/resource_manager/config.py